Computing Maximum Likelihood Estimates for Gaussian Graphical Models with Macaulay2: Updates in related packages

 \subsection{Acknowledgements}

-We thank Michael Stillman and Daniel Grayson for their support and help with the inner workings of \verb|Macaulay2| during the 2020 online Warwick Macaulay2 Workshop.
-We are also grateful to Elina Robeva and David Swinarski for creating the first draft of \texttt{GraphicalModelsMLE}, and to Piotr Zwiernik for useful discussions.
+We thank Michael Stillman and Daniel Grayson for their support and help with the inner workings of \emph{Macaulay2} during the 2020 online Warwick \emph{Macaulay2} Workshop.
+We are also grateful to Elina Robeva and David Swinarski for creating the first draft of \emph{GraphicalModelsMLE}, and to Piotr Zwiernik for useful discussions.
+Harshit J Motwani was partially supported by UGent BOF/ STA/201909/038 and FWO grant G0F5921N.